Hammersmith Bridge has been closed while undergoing a complete refurbishment.

 We’re not ruling out the use of tolls on the bridge by drivers passing through, but residents of Hammersmith & Fulham wouldn't be asked to pay a penny to use the bridge.

 - What short-term options are there for ensuring vulnerable residents can still cross the Thames between Barnes and Hammersmith?

 Pedestrians and cyclists can still use the bridge.
+Motorbikes and mopeds can also cross the bridge but must be wheeled across to avoid motorised vibrations causing further damage.
 Hammersmith & Fulham Council is exploring various short-term measures to ensure vulnerable residents on both sides of the bridge, for whom the bridge is a lifeline, will also be able to continue to cross it.

 These measures could include a community shuttle service.
-Other options are also being explored and will be in place as soon as the engineers confirm they are 100% confident the bridge can be used safely.
+Other options are also being explored and will be in place as soon as the engineers confirm they are 100 per cent confident the bridge can be used safely.

 TfL has added a series of alternative bus routes for Hammersmith Bridge.

 There have been emergency service contingency plans in place long before the bridge was closed.
 Hammersmith & Fulham Council is in regular dialogue with all emergency service providers.

 - The bridge has been closed before, so how can we be sure it won't happen again?